DeliveranceTechSolutions/the_blue_avenger/README.md

 ## The Blue Avenger
 ### MAJOR UPDATE: You must have selenium installed through pip using ```python -m pip install selenium``` I always have it installed on my systems so I forgot.
 Sorry for the confusion
+#### The Chromium driver needs a download on raspberry pi and I believe on linux/unix systems but you should only need the selenium download and python3 to run it.
+Again sorry, if you saw my room you would understand.
 #### Apply without Applying!
 #### Only usuable with LinkedIn currently
 #### This will be rewritten in Go and Rust